Zacualpan, Veracruz: History

 The area was originally inhabited by the Huastec people.
 Zacualpan was separated from Huayacocotla to form its own municipality on 13 November 1875.
 It became a free municipality on 15 January 1918.

 Administration

 The municipal government comprises a president, a councillor (Spanish: síndico), and a trustee (regidor).
-The current president of the municipality is Carina Lugo Barrón.
+The current president of the municipality is Andrés Maldonado Yáñez.

 Demographics

 In the 2010 Mexican Census, the municipality of Zacualpan recorded a population of 6784 inhabitants living in 1821 households.
 The 2015 Intercensal Survey estimated a population of 7194 inhabitants in Zacualpan.

 There are 69 localities in the municipality, of which only the municipal seat, also known as Zacualpan, is classified as urban.
 It recorded a population of 633 inhabitants in the 2010 Census.

 Economy

 Major economic activities in Zacualpan include forestry and farming.
 Zacualpan produced 33983 m3 of timber in 2015, second to Huayacocotla among municipalities in Veracruz.
 Cattle and pigs are the main livestock raised, while corn, peaches and apples are the main agricultural crops.